otrv4/otrv4/otrv4.md

 (p,q,g,y) are the OTRv3 DSA public key parameters
 ```

-`EDDSA-SIG` refers to the OTR version 4 signature:
+`EDDSA-SIG` refers to the OTRv4 signature:

 ```
 EDDSA signature (EDDSA-SIG):